28 November, 2019

 A "no fault divorce" will mean that this is no longer an issue and would allow couples to separate as amicably and as painlessly as possible without having to point the finger to enable them to continue to discuss parenting and other issues that will affect the family once they have separated.

 Unfortunately, given both the Brexit issues and the General Election, it appears unlikely that this change of divorce policy is going to happen any time soon.

-For more information contact Judith Wright in our Family/Divorce department via email or phone on 01772 220022.
+For more information contact Judith O'Brien in our Family/Divorce department via email or phone on 01772 220022.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.